truenas/documentation/content/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

    a.
 Enter a valid URL scheme for the remote TrueNAS URL in **TrueNAS URL**.
       This is a required field.

    b.
-Enter an Admin user name, which is the username on the remote system entered to log in via the Web UI to setup the connection.
+Enter an admin user name, which is the username on the remote system entered to log in via the web UI to set up the connection.
       Or, leave **Admin Username** set to the default **root** user and enter the user password in **Admin Password**.

    c.
 If two-factor authentication is enabled, enter the one-time password in **One-Time Password (if neccessary)**.